yge58/collaborative_a_star_pathfinding/README.md

 [2]     g++ -g -std=c++11 collaborative_astar_pathfinding.cpp -o "output_filename"

-# I know a-star, what is collaborative a-star?
+# what is collaborative a-star?

 If you are an expert in multi-agent pathfinding, please skip.